 1. Thinning hair and hair loss

-A diet that doesn’t have foods with this vitamin can cause dryness, hair loss, and susceptibility to baldness.
+Consequently, a diet that doesn’t include foods with this vitamin can cause hair dryness, hair loss, and susceptibility to baldness.

 2. Recurring infections